Click HERE to watch the video.

 Elizabeth Hellmuth Margulis, director of the Music Cognition Lab at the University of Arkansas says, “Repetition changes the way we orient to sound.
 It tends to draw us into a participatory stance so that we’re imagining the next note before it happens.”

-Four-word or four-syllable taglines including “The Ultimate Driving Machine,” “Virginia is for Lovers,” “,” “I Love ,” and even “Make America Great Again,” and “Build Back Better,”to are all examples where the repeated “Da-Da-Da-Dum” strategy works so effectively.
+Four-word or four-syllable taglines including “The Ultimate Driving Machine,” “Virginia is for Lovers,” “The Relentless Pursuit of Perfection,” “I Love ,” and even “Make America Great Again,” and “Build Back Better,”to are all examples where the repeated “Da-Da-Da-Dum” strategy works so effectively.

 What you can learn from powerful brands, great book titles, and even Beethoven’s Fifth Symphony is that by carefully and strategically repeating your very own “Da-Da-Da-Dum” pattern, you can help create your masterpiece too.